Resparing/vkdt/DOCUMENTATION/Pipeline.md

 ### Requirements

-Almost all functions of the VKDT Pipeline require a valid VKDT Device, VKDT Swapchain.
+Almost all functions of the VKDT Pipeline require a valid VKDT Device & VKDT Swapchain.
 Refer their respective documentation on how to set those up.

 <br>